lubeda/EspHoMaTriXv2/README.md

 **special_font_xoffset** (optional, pixel): xoffset the text is aligned BASELINE_LEFT, the left defaults to `1`

-**scroll_small_text** (optional, bool): normally small text is centered on the display if possible, with this set to `true` even small text is scrolled in `text_screen` and `rainbow_text_screen` (default: false)
+**scroll_small_text** (optional, boolean): normally small text is centered on the display if possible, with this set to `true` even small text is scrolled in `text_screen` and `rainbow_text_screen` (default: false)

-**rtl** (optional, boolean): if `true` write text (but only the scroll direction, the words and numbers aren't changed!) from right to left (Arabic, Hebrew etc.).
+**rtl** (optional, boolean): if `true` write text (but only the scroll direction, the words, and numbers aren't changed!) from right to left (Arabic, Hebrew etc.).
 Default is `false`

 **vertical_scroll** (optional, boolean): If true, the screen change is vertical scrolling.
 Default is `false`

 **matrix_component** (required, ID): ID of the addressable display

-**show_dow** (optional, bool): draw the day of week rindicator on the bottom of the clock screen.
+**show_dow** (optional, boolean): draw the day of week rindicator on the bottom of the clock screen.
 Disable, e.g., if you want larger fonts, defaults to true.

 **blend_steps** (optional, int): on screen transition you can blend in the new screen, a value of 16, 32, 64 works nice, defaults 0.
-The blend_steps is proportionally reduced depending on the brightness, from the maximum specified in the configuration to half its value at a brightness of 50 units.
+The `blend_steps` is proportionally reduced depending on the brightness, from the maximum specified in the configuration to half its value at a brightness of 50 units.
 If the brightness is less than 50 units, then the blend_steps is not applied.

 **time_component** (required, ID): ID of the time component.
 The display shows `!t!` until the time source is valid.